 Extra sets of waterproof jackets, pants and boots, hand warmers and foot warmers are appreciated by employees who work outside.

-Whether or not you are able to stay open, don’t neglect communicating with customers, experts advise.
+Whether or not you are able to stay open, don’t neglect to communicate with customers, experts advise.

 Let customers know what is, and isn’t, available.
 This includes phone calls, updating your website, a note on the front door of the business and even the local media.